 The Junior ISA account in action…

 Upon logging in, I was greeted by an uncluttered and inviting setup.
 It was obvious that they were trying to keep everything simple, clear and user friendly.
 Whether you’re familiar with banking accounts or not, some can be confusing with hidden menus, pins, codes and other obstacles that get in the way.
 This can hinder understanding of how to manage your money successfully.
 This account is in no way hard to navigate or understand.
-Even the non-tech savvy members of a family should be able to donate and setup deposits without issue.
+Even the non-tech savvy members of a family should be able to donate and set up deposits to save for their child without issue.

 I really liked the fact I could setup simple to understand “pots” of money encouraging ongoing investment from friends and family.
 It was an intuitive process to navigate to the deposits screen and set up a deposit amount.
 Flexible pots offer the chance to guide future use, or say why it might have been gifted.
 If I wanted to give a pot dedicated to helping pay for driving lessons, I can.
 A pot for travel, I can do that too.
 A pot split 50/50 between money for university or funding their own startup?
 I can do that too.
 Really simple and easy to use.
 Each deposit sits on it’s on to show the child how donations are made over the months and years.